-Emerging evidence suggests that incretin-based therapies not only improve postprandial glucose levels in diabetic patients, but may also pay a role in postprandial lipid metabolism [75].
-Further studies will help clarify whether incretin-based therapies are vasculoprotective agents.
+Emerging evidence suggests that incretin-based therapies not only improve post prandial glucose levels in diabetic patients, but may also pay a role in postprandial lipid metabolism (96).
+Recent trials have found cardiovascular protection for some of these agents (see (97).
 Improved understanding of the physiology and mechanism thorough which postprandial hypertriglyceridemia leads to increased cardiovascular events will help identify new targets in future.